SMosegaard/DataScienceExam/README.md

 You are now working within the virtual environment!

 ### 4. Download the Data from Hugging Face
-The datasets used in this project is not created nor owned by me and therefore cannot be shared directly in this public repository.
-However, you can download the preprocessed datasets from Hugging Face.
+The datasets used in this project are not created nor owned by me and therefore cannot be shared directly in this public repository.
+However, you can download the datasets (both the raw data and the preprocessed train/test splits) from Hugging Face.

 To access the data, please provide the token (--token / -t) provided in the exam paper and run the following command:
 ```python